Rwanda Gorilla Trekking, Permits, Cost, Best Time

 If you need to cough, turn your head away and cover your mouth.

 These rules ensure that the gorillas stay wild and do not get sick.
-The staff are there to help you and make sure the rules are followed.
+The staff is there to help you and make sure the rules are followed.
 They have a lot of knowledge about the forest and the animals.
 They can tell you the names of the plants and the birds you see.

 3-day gorilla trek and Karisimbi hike